gwenhall/Exercise-05b-FPS/README.md

-# Exercise-05b-FPS
-Exercise for MSCH-C220, 29 March 2021

-A demonstration of this exercise is available at [https://youtu.be/To-ivKKIito](https://youtu.be/To-ivKKIito)

-This exercise is a chance to play with Godot's 3D capability for the first time.
-We will be creating a simple first-person-controlled character, and then adding some Constructive Solid Geometry to our scene.

-Fork this repository.
-When that process has completed, make sure that the top of the repository reads [your username]/Exercise-05b-FPS. *Edit the LICENSE and replace BL-MSCH-C220-S21 with your full name.* Commit your changes.

-Clone the repository to a Local Path on your computer.

-Open Godot.
-Import the project.godot file and open the "FPS" project.

 This exercise is loosely based on the Godot 101: Intro to 3D tutorial by KidsCanCode.
 It was released as a [YouTube video](https://www.youtube.com/watch?v=_55ktNdarxY), and a similar tutorial [has also been written out](http://kidscancode.org/godot_recipes/basics/3d/101_3d_07/).
 Please follow the directions I provide in this exercise, but if you get stuck or need additional context, feel free to consult the KidsCanCode tutorial.

 In res://Game.tscn, I have provided a starting place for the exercise: the scene contains a parent Spatial node (named Game) and a StaticBody Ground node (containing a MeshInstance Plane and a CollisionShape)